 To prevail in a prostitution case, the prosecution needs to prove beyond a reasonable doubt that the defendant intended to engage in an act of prostitution.
 Unless a reliable witness can directly testify that a prostitution act occurred, the state’s case might be based solely on circumstantial evidence.
 A skilled prostitution attorney could investigate the case to find evidence to refute that circumstantial evidence as unreliable.
 The attorney could advocate for the defendant that the alleged sexual act was an act between two consenting adults and that there was no exchange of money or other items of value for sex.

-Greenville prostitution attorneys understand how damaging allegations of prostitution can be and could work hard to minimize the harm to a defendant by developing a robust defense.
+Well-versed Greenville prostitution defense lawyers understand how damaging allegations of prostitution can be and could work hard to minimize the harm to a defendant by developing a robust defense.

 Contact a Greenville Prostitution Attorney As Soon As Possible

 If you suspect that you are being investigated for prostitution, do not wait to obtain legal counsel.
 The earlier an attorney can work on your case, the better.
 Sometimes, attorneys can clear up misunderstandings and stop a case before the charges are even filed.
 Other times, the right lawyer can get the charges dismissed before the case reaches a courtroom.
 If charges are filed and the case comes to trial, a dedicated Greenville prostitution lawyer would work towards an acquittal or a reduction in charges or penalties.
 Call today to get started on your case.